kubedb/docs/docs/guides/redis/autoscaler/compute/redis.md

 - `spec.databaseRef.name` specifies that we are performing compute resource autoscaling on `rd-standalone` database.
 - `spec.compute.standalone.trigger` specifies that compute resource autoscaling is enabled for this database.
 - `spec.compute.standalone.podLifeTimeThreshold` specifies the minimum lifetime for at least one of the pod to initiate a vertical scaling.
-- `spec.compute.replicaset.resourceDiffPercentage` specifies the minimum resource difference in percentage.
+- `spec.compute.standalone.resourceDiffPercentage` specifies the minimum resource difference in percentage.
 The default is 10%.
   If the difference between current & recommended resource is less than ResourceDiffPercentage, Autoscaler Operator will ignore the updating.
 - `spec.compute.standalone.minAllowed` specifies the minimum allowed resources for the database.
 - `spec.compute.standalone.maxAllowed` specifies the maximum allowed resources for the database.